Celeste Colorgrade Generator

 Field types

 Colors.
 Most fields expect a color.
-The two supported formats for colors are either a hex code (e.g. "ffa037"; this is not case-sensitive) or comma-separated decimal values in the interval [0,1] (e.g. "1.0, 0.5, 0.3"; this does not care about spacing).
+The two supported formats for colors are either a hex code (e.g. "ffa037"; this is not case-sensitive) or comma-separated values between 0 and 1 (e.g. "1.0, 0.5, 0.3"; this does not care about spacing).

 Source steps.
 This field indicates which of the previous steps to use as the input to this step.
 Index 0 is always the initial, default colorgrade.
 Negative indices are relative to the current step; the default of -1, for instance, uses the output of the previous step as input.

 Expressions.
 Some fields expect an expression, which will be evaluated using Python syntax.
 Each one has the variables r, g, b, holding the values of each color channel of the input, available to use.
-These color channels are represented This supports usual mathematical operations +, -, *, /; exponentiation using **; comparison operators <, <=, >, >=, ==; logical operators &, |, ~, ^; use of parentheses (, ), a handful of functions (min, max, abs, clip, sin, cos, tan, sqrt, exp, log, log2, log10), the constant pi, and probably some other things I'm forgetting to mention.
+These color channels are represented as decimal values between 0 and 1.
+This supports usual mathematical operations +, -, *, /; exponentiation using **; comparison operators <, <=, >, >=, ==; logical operators &, |, ~, ^; use of parentheses (, ), a handful of functions (min, max, abs, clip, sin, cos, tan, sqrt, exp, log, log2, log10), the constant pi, and probably some other things I'm forgetting to mention.